 Create and issue payment cards with Adyen Issuing—our white-label, customizable card issuing solution.
 In an Issuing integration, you'll have a balance platform where you create accounts, manage balances, and issue cards using the Balance Platform API.

 - Create fully customizable virtual and physical cards from Mastercard and Visa.

-- Proxy authorization requests to your own servers so you can approve or refuse any authorization.
+- Receive authorization requests on your own servers so you can approve or decline any authorization.